wp-plugins/comic-easel/readme.txt

 [WARNING] This plugin is currently - In Developement

+Updated 2:15pm 05/21/2012
+- Added first appeared to cast page and some css changes (code wise) to the navigation

 Updated 1:15am 05/21/2012
 - Fixed the config screens to allow tabbed config panels, created couple more options